MohammadAbuShams/ENCS4370-Multicycle-Processor/README.md

 # ENCS4370 Multicycle Processor

-This repository contains the project for the COMPUTER ARCHITECTURE – ENCS4370 course, developed by students at the Faculty of Engineering & Technology, Electrical & Computer Engineering Department.
-The project focuses on the design, implementation, and verification of a multi-cycle RISC processor using Verilog.
+This repository contains the project for the COMPUTER ARCHITECTURE – ENCS4370 course at the Faculty of Engineering & Technology, Electrical & Computer Engineering Department.
+The project focuses on designing, implementing, and verifying a multi-cycle RISC processor using Verilog.

 ## Project Overview

-The aim of this project was to create a 16-bit RISC processor capable of handling multiple instruction formats such as R-type, I-type, J-type, and S-type, each with its specific opcode and set of functionalities.
+This project aimed to create a 16-bit RISC processor capable of handling multiple instruction formats such as R-type, I-type, J-type, and S-type, each with its specific opcode and set of functionalities.
 The processor is designed to utilize a multi-cycle approach to instruction execution, enhancing the efficiency of resource usage and optimizing functional unit operations like the ALU and memory accesses.

 ## Features

 - **Multi-cycle Instruction Execution**: Breaks down the instruction execution into multiple cycles, allowing for efficient use of the processor's ALU and memory.
 - **Diverse Instruction Set**: Supports a variety of operations including arithmetic, logical, load/store, and branch instructions.
-- **Separate Instruction and Data Memories**: Implements separate memories for instructions and data, adhering to the principles of the Harvard architecture.
+- **Separate Instruction and Data Memories**: Implements separate memories for instructions and data, adhering to the principles of Harvard architecture.
 - **Detailed Verification**: Utilizes extensive simulation and test benches to ensure the correct functionality of all implemented instructions.

 ## Design and Implementation